-The story begins in Paris, moves to Lisbon and evolves in Lourenço Marques.
-With Rudolf and Aleece Bamberger, a young German-French Jewish couple fleeing the Nazis who become embroiled in espionage.
-The haunt of adventurers and spies Lourenço Marques gains a reputation as the most alluring city in Africa.
+The novel begins in June of 1940 when the Germans march into Paris, moves to Lisbon, and evolves in Lourenço Marques.
+With Rudolf and Aleece Bamberger, a young German-French Jewish couple fleeing the Nazis who become embroiled in intrigue and espionage.

 Header photo http://memoria-africa.ua.pt/